Take Me Home, Country Roads: Olivia Newton-John version

+Charts

+Toots and the Maytals version

+Jamaican reggae group Toots and the Maytals recorded a cover version for their 1974 album In The Dark.
+The lyrics are altered slightly to refer to the group's home country of Jamaica with specific references to the island's West end.

 Hermes House Band version

 Dutch pop band Hermes House Band covered the song and released it as "Country Roads".
 This version was first released in Germany on May 21, 2001, and was issued in the United Kingdom on December 3, 2001, where it was a contender for the 2001 Christmas number-one single.
 This version was a chart success in Europe, reaching number one in Scotland, number two in Germany and Ireland, and the top 10 in Austria, Denmark, and the United Kingdom.